whipowill/quake-mod-scarlet/README.md

 - [Frikbot X on ModDB](https://www.moddb.com/mods/frikbot-x) - where I found the missing campaign waypoint files.
 - [Quake Bot Archive](https://github.com/Jason2Brownlee/QuakeBotArchive) - an archive of all Quake bot versions w/ a little history.
 - [Quake Config Mod](https://www.moddb.com/downloads/quake-config-mod) - the mod I used for coop respawn of items.
-- [Intro to QuakeC](https://codedocs.org/what-is/quakec) - page I could on how to compile QuakeC code.
+- [Intro to QuakeC](https://codedocs.org/what-is/quakec) - page I found on how to compile QuakeC code.